-Automation: Automation makes it easy to expand existing infrastructure with the same operating systems and software versions.
-The installation of a new host runs automatically without having to access the host directly.
+Automation: automation makes it easy to expand existing infrastructure with the same operating systems and software versions.
+The installation of a new host runs automatically without you having to access the host directly.

-This saves both time and resources and frees your IT teams for more valuable work.
+This saves both time and resources, and your IT teams can work on more value-adding tasks.

 Standardization: hosts can always be set up in the same way.
 In combination with lifecycle management, they have the same software and package status.